 Changes passed in H.R.133 - Consolidated Appropriations Act, 2021.
 The Consolidated Appropriations Act added rural emergency hospitals (e.g., critical access hospitals and other rural facilities with fewer than 50 beds) as originating sites eligible for reimbursement for telehealth services under Medicare.
 The Act also expands access to mental health services (i.e., diagnoses, treatment, and evaluation) via telehealth by waiving geographic restrictions and allowing services to be delivered at the home of Medicare beneficiaries.
 However, beneficiaries must have one in-person visit during the six-month period prior to the telehealth encounter in order to be eligible.
-As part of the Consolidated Appropriations Act, the Federal Communications Commission (FCC) received funding to restart the COVID-19 telehealth program, which in 2020 provided funding for broadband expansion and other connected health resources to healthcare programs across the country.57 pilot program for eligible facilities in rural areas where the median household income is below the poverty line or state, nonmetropolitan median household income.
-This program would provide funding of up to \$500 million towards rural development related to COVID-19 response, such as "[increasing] telehealth capabilities, including underlying health care information systems."
-58
+As part of the Consolidated Appropriations Act, the Federal Communications Commission (FCC) received funding to restart the COVID-19 telehealth program, which in 2020 provided funding for broadband expansion and other connected health resources to healthcare programs across the country.
+64

 Grants established in H.R.1319 - American Rescue Plan Act of 2021.
 As of early March 2021, the American Rescue Plan Act of 2021 has passed in the House and Senate.
 Section 1002 of H.R.
-1319, "Emergency Rural Development Grants for Rural Health Care," establishes grants to fund an emergency
+1319, "Emergency Rural Development Grants for Rural Health Care," establishes grants to fund an emergency pilot program for eligible facilities in rural areas where the median household income is below the poverty line or state, nonmetropolitan median household income.
+This program would provide funding of up to \$500 million towards rural development related to COVID-19 response, such as "[increasing] telehealth capabilities, including underlying health care information systems."
+65

 Improving efficiency in hospital credentialing systems.
-Current hospital credentialing systems inhibit the ability to rapidly adapt to integrate telehealth providers into the workforce, especially specialty providers.
+Current hospital credentialing systems inhibit the ability to rapidly adapt to integrating telehealth providers into the workforce, especially specialty providers.
 This is essential to meet the unexpected demand during public health emergencies.
 While delegated credentialing and proxy credentialing can sometimes expedite the credentialing process, these can still face challenges, such as site-specific differences in required documentation and data tracking.
-Several payers have developed expedited credentialing systems (e.g., Blue Cross Blue Shield (BCBS) Massachusetts' 72-hour Public Health Emergency Provider Credentialing and Enrollment Process), 60 but these are generally for time-limited credentialing during the COVID-19 emergency only.
+66 Several payers have developed expedited credentialing systems (e.g., Blue Cross Blue Shield

+[BCBS] Massachusetts' 72-hour Public Health Emergency Provider Credentialing and Enrollment Process), 67 but these are generally for time-limited credentialing during the COVID-19 emergency only.

 Action from private payers.
 Policy changes from private payers are also a major consideration for providers and systems considering the expansion of telehealth services.
 While third-party payers will usually align with CMS, payers may have developed additional innovative models to provide telehealth during the COVID-19 crisis that can encourage telehealth use.
 During COVID-19, payers made temporary changes, including waiving member cost-sharing for in-network telehealth visits and reimbursing providers at the same rates for in-person and telehealth provision of services.
-These changes may become permanent in states that successfully pass payment parity bills.
+68 These changes may become permanent in states that successfully pass payment parity bills.
 Payers also expanded coverage for mental/behavioral health services; physical, occupational, and speech therapy; and dental services via telehealth.
 The number of providers participating in telehealth platforms also increased; this was sometimes assisted by incentive programs (e.g., increased reimbursement rates for child psychiatrists).
+68